2,458 texts in Legends of the Jews (Ginzberg)

 The ancient rabbis certainly knew the type.
 "It profits not if a villain is cast into a sawmill," they said.
 Neither force nor gentle words can sway a true rascal.
 And according to...

-But the why behind it all is so much more intricate, and dare I say, a little bit scandalous.
-So, picture this: Jacob arrives in Haran, falls head-over-heels for Rachel, and strike...
+The why behind it all is so much more intricate, and dare I say, a little bit scandalous.
+Jacob arrives in Haran, falls head-over-heels for Rachel, and strikes a deal with her fath...

 The story, as told in Ginzberg's Legends of the Jews, is a doozy.
 Laban, remember, is not exactly winning any awards for honesty.
 He's got a scheme brewing, and it involves a littl...